Day 01 ARRIVE DELHI

 Morning Leave Bandhavgarh for Kanha.

-volcanic crater though the surrounding hills are a result of
+Park is not a volcanic crater though the surrounding hills are a

 than N'Gorongoro.
 It is one of the largest and best monitored Parks